A word from Scott/K7ZO QSL Manager for NK7U:

 June 10, 2014 Update: I just completed a LOTW update for NK7U that should include all QSOs up to this date.
 There may be some missing from last winter's 160 Meter contests and I will work with Joe to get those uploaded soon.
 I also have two envelopes of QSL cards from the W7 buro for "QSLs via K7ZO" that contain some NK7U cards, though most are from my YN5Z operations.
 The NK7U cards look like there are mostly from late 2013 operations.
 I will get the return cards out to the ARRL outgoing buro by the end of June.

 July 14, 2014 Update: I received yesterday a box of NK7U cards from the W7 buro.
-There are about 900 cards in the box and most appear to be from late 2012 with some from early to mid 2013.
+There are about 960 cards in the box and most appear to be from late 2012 with some from early to mid 2013.
 They majority appear to be from Japan.
-I will work through these cards over the next weeks and should get a box off to the ARRL outgoing buro by August.
-1.
+After working throught the cards only 566 actually requested a QSL card reply and those were sent to the ARRL outgoing buro on 25 July

 February 22, 2015 Update: I received a small package yesterday from the W7 Buro for "NK7U via K7ZO" cards.
 There were 23 cards in all.
 Almost all were from QSOs during the November 2013 through May 2014 time period.
 So, these cards took from 9 to 17 months after the QSO to reach me.
 I will send the replies via the buro around March 1, 2015.
 All but one of these cards indicated "Please QSL" so I will be returning 22 cards.